-- Add lemon zest, tapioca flour, baking soda, and almond flour.
+- Add lemon zest, tapioca flour, baking powder, and almond flour.
 Mix together until a soft dough forms.
 You can not over mix this dough.

 - Cover the dough and chill in the refrigerator for 1 hour.
 (Important: This allows the flour to absorb moisture evenly and makes it easier to roll.)

 - Preheat oven to 360F.
 Prepare baking sheets by lining with parchment paper.